silarsis/assistant/README.md

 # Assistant

 This project is to tie together various LLM-related pieces, to try and build an AI assistant that can research and provide feedback on things I'm working on.
-It is very heavily inspired by autogpt, but with a different purpose and structure and overall features

 ## How to Use